Alumni

 • Mizzou Career Tools – Customize your search using this database of hundreds of career resources including handouts, videos, blog posts and recommended sites for job searching, internships, relocation, interview preparation, job offer negotiation and more.

 • LinkedIn – Now more than ever you should be connecting with new contacts.
 Complete your profile and start networking on this site.
-The vast majority of recruiters are active on LinkedIn actively seeking students and alumni for vacancies.
+The vast majority of recruiters on LinkedIn are actively seeking students and alumni for vacancies.

 • Career-On-Demand videos – Watch these recorded videos at your convenience for tips on stellar resumes, interviews, and cover letters.